sasstools/sass-lint/docs/rules/property-spelling.md

-# Property Spelling
+# No Misspelled Properties

-Rule `property-spelling` will enforce the correct spelling of CSS properties and prevent the use of unknown CSS properties.
+Rule `no-misspelled-properties` will enforce the correct spelling of CSS properties and prevent the use of unknown CSS properties.

 ## Options